How Much Do You Get Paid for Overtime?

 State Overtime Pay Laws

 State laws may provide for overtime or double time pay.
-For example, California requires double time pay based on hours worked.
-If you are paid double time and your regular hourly rate is $12.55/hour, the double-time rate would be $25.10/hour.
+For example, California requires time-and-a-half or double time pay based on hours worked.
+For example, if you are paid double time and your regular hourly rate is $12.55/hour, the double-time rate would be $25.10/hour.

 In states where an employee is covered by both state and federal overtime laws, overtime is paid according to the standard that will provide the highest amount of pay.